 Fruits – Vegetables

 Nursery Starts and Potted Plants

-No harmful chemicals are used in our growing practices.
-We are deeply committed to the health of the soil, the workers, our community, and our customers.
+We are deeply committed to the health of the soil, the workers, our community and our customers.

-Fall includes most of the bounty of summer up until frost, and many cured, storage crops like potatoes, onions garlic, and winter squash.
+Fall includes most of the bounty of summer up until frost, and many cured, storage crops like potatoes, onions garlic and winter squash.
 Crops like carrots and many types of greens slowly sweeten as the weather cools.
-We have grown straight through the winter in the greenhouse!
+We grow straight through the winter in the greenhouse!

 Here’s a list of most of the things growing at the farm.
 Part of our sustainable growing method is being flexible with planning.
 Weather, pests, and other issues may influence planting and harvesting.

 ginger – New this year!